 7.5.3.3 Grade

-Considering self-cleansing and construction tolerances, the minimum grade of a stormwater pipe is to be 1%.
-Flatter grades may be approved where it is demonstrated that the velocity sufficient for self-cleansing.
+The minimum grade of a stormwater pipe is to be 1% with a minimum velocity of 1m/s.
+Flatter grades may be approved where it is demonstrated that the velocity is greater than 1m/s.